dragontheory/THOR/README.md

 To establish a clear, easy, and independent (separation fo concerns) update/upgrade path (SOP) front-end (FE) tech stack to avoid deprecation and security vulnerabilities and allow for efficient web integration.

-To create a web interface that is uper lightweight load and fast loading with minimal markup. **50%** reduction of HTML/CSS/JS client-side customer facing markup.
+To create a web interface that is lightweight load and fast loading with minimal markup. **50%** reduction of HTML/CSS/JS client-side customer facing markup.

-**NEW GUI PARADIGM **95%** of the scaffolding layout markup is loaded on first load, waithing off-canvas to be loaded when a component with the correct CSS selectoris load.
+**NEW GUI PARADIGM **95%** of the scaffolding layout markup is loaded on first load, waiting off-canvas to be loaded when a component with the correct CSS selector is loaded.

 To allow for developers to more easily absorb the cost of management (or whomever) changing course midstream.